melvinzhang/counter-machine/README.md

 Decidable problems:
 * halting of reversible 2CM
-* is there a bound on number of reachable configurations form any starting configuration
+* is there a uniform bound on number of reachable configurations
-* is there a bound on number of steps in any run from any starting configuration
+* is there a uniform bound on number of steps in any run

+Uniform means from any starting configuration.

-Proved in Certified Decision Procedures for Two-Counter Machines
+Proved in Certified Decision Procedures for Two-Counter Machines.